 On this page

 To hunt animals in the Netherlands, you need a hunting licence or falconry permit.
-To hunt for damage control purposes, you also need an exemption.

 If you want to hunt using a falcon or hawk, or you want to manage game with a falcon, hawk or harris hawk, you need a falconry permit (in Dutch) from the Netherlands Enterprise Agency.

 Fauna Management Unit recognition

 The province allows a provincial Fauna Management Unit to take care of fauna management on its behalf.
 These units are an alliance of hunters approved by the provincial authority.
 The provincial Fauna Management Unit (Faunabeheer Eenheid, FBE, in Dutch) describes its management of animal species in a fauna management plan.

 At the province of Noord-Brabant you can apply for the Fauna Management Unit recognition digitally via Message Box.
 Message Box is a secure e-mail system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.